trezor/connect/README.md

   to,        // address
-  value,     // value in wei, hexadecimal string data,      // data, hexadecimal string OR null for no data callback)
+  value,     // value in wei, hexadecimal string data,      // data, hexadecimal string OR null for no data chain_id,  // chain id for EIP-155 - is only used in fw 1.4.2 and newer, older will ignore it callback)
 ```